-CHR is not anti-victims and it is not that they do not defend them but it is because their job is to give justice to the oppressed who in these cases are happened to be the persecuted suspects / criminals.
+CHR is not anti-victims and it is not that they do not defend them but it is because their job is to give justice to the oppressed (by authority) who in these cases are happened to be the persecuted suspects / criminals.
 It may looks like CHR is defending the criminals but actually not because it has to understand that CHR is not defending the act of the criminals over the victim but only the treatment over the criminals.
 It is not to acquit them from their crime.
 CHR will not justify why the victim was killed but rather will investigate the manner how the suspects and criminals were persecuted because this is what the law said (not by CHR but by law).
 And by the way, who is to say that the CHR doesn’t step in for victims?
 People see only the sensational news without knowing the continued battles of CHR against human trafficking and abuse (raped, battering).
 If we never heard of these is because media do not asked and / or media only shows the hot issues.
 Think of it: we do not see CHR intervenes in all crimes.
 For the record, CHR is not defending all accused suspects.
-This is because CHR will go into the scene only when the suspect was mishandled (worse if killed) without due process.
+This is because CHR will go into the scene only when the suspect was mishandled (worse if killed) by authorities without due process.
 If the suspect was handled properly then there is no argument.
 And who knows maybe CHR is helping the victims but we do not know because it is not reported in the news.
 Did media go the office of the commission to interview who, how many and what they have accomplished?
 CHR becomes incredibly hated because most people on social media like Facebook are uninformed (and maybe stupid) who treat Facebook posts as a Wikipedia articles.
 Unfortunately this people represent the majority that set mind-conditioning for the others until creates mob mentality.

 Despite the negative impression on CHR, I would rather want the existence of the Commission on Human Rights because it is a good idea and I see the relevance of it.
 If you want to know what is life if without CHR, then look back the dark years of martial law and you will see what will happen if there is no CHR.
 I think most Filipinos don't know what human right really is unless or until (which we may not wish to happen) it will compromise their very own rights or any of their family and relatives.
 I am pretty sure if someone who kept badmouthing the CHR will need the help of the commission if ever happened they were framed or put in a disadvantageous position like the criminals, at which point they change their tune 180° and start begging for mercy - such a rather selfish view.